NuMellow/theMoFactory/README.md

 - you can connect the hdmi cable to the screen and bend the cable acouple of times to make it more flexible.

 ##### Adding the buttons
 - For this step we will need the push buttons, the pcb board, jumper wires and a soldering gun.
-In order to fit in the case you will need the 4*6cm board for the directional buttons and the 3*7cm board for the action buttons.
-The push buttons have a negative and positive pin, the former of which we can connect all to the same point while the later will each have their own pin so we can tell what button is being pressed.
+In order to fit in the case you will need the 4x6cm board for the directional buttons and the 3x7cm board for the action buttons.
+The push buttons have two pins we will use, one which we can connect all to the same point will provide power while the other will each connect to their own pin on the pi so we can tell what button is being pressed.

 - The buttons fit very snugly in the pcb board so the first step will be arranging them on the board.
 For the directional buttons, we'll place the buttons in the center of the 4*6cm board, leaving a clear row in at least one of the ends of the board.